hdmf-dev/hdmf-schema-language/source/description.rst

     - - null
       - 5

-To represent that an attribute/dataset can be any shape, including a scalar, use the special value "Any":
+To represent that an attribute/dataset can be a scalar, use the special value "scalar":

 .. code-block:: yaml

     ...
-    shape: Any
+    shape: scalar

+Specifying that an attribute/dataset can be either a scalar or a non-scalar shape is currently not supported.

 The default behavior for shape is: